marschall/stored-procedure-proxy/README.md

 A more convenient and type safe way to call stored procedures from Java.

-Allows you to define a Java interface method for every stored procedure.
-Then creates a dynamic instance of that interface that calls the stored procedure whenever you call the method.
+This project allows you to define a Java interface method for every stored procedure you want to call.
+Then it creates a dynamic instance of that interface that calls the stored procedure whenever you call the method.

 Features
 --------